NicoleRFoster/Targeted-capture-of-eDNA-in-sediment-cores/README.md

 ## Other files

-### Reference_library_targetgenes.fasta
+### References_library_target_genes_all.fasta
 Reference database used to map sample reads too.
-This files is contains sequences for the 20 chloroplast gene regions targeted in this study from NCBI and generated in house Foster et al. 2021  https://doi.org/10.1002/ece3.8816
+This files is contains sequences across temperate coastal plants for the 20 chloroplast gene regions targeted in this study and is a combination of sequences from from NCBI and those generated in house.
+(See Foster et al. 2021  https://doi.org/10.1002/ece3.8816 for details)

+### References_generated_using_baits.fasta
+Reference database containinng only those sequences generated in house using the  same bait set in this study for 92 coastal temperate plants.
+See  Foster et al. 2021  https://doi.org/10.1002/ece3.8816

 ### Chloroplast_genes_targeted_in_study
 Table of chloroplast genes and full names that were targeted in this study usng the specially designed bait set